cosmos/sdk-tutorials/ida-customizations/ida-course/LPs/week-1/index.md

 <HighlightBox type="info">

 As all blockchain ecosystems keep on growing and maturing, product stacks and terminologies evolve.
 Thus, please be aware that Cosmos is also known as **the Interchain**.
-The terms "Cosmos", "Cosmos Ecosystem", and "Interchain" are synonymous with each other, and the various tools available to developers ("the stack") can be referred to collectively as the **Interchain Stack**.
+The terms "Cosmos", "Interchain Ecosystem", and "Interchain" are synonymous with each other, and the various tools available to developers ("the stack") can be referred to collectively as the **Interchain Stack**.

 </HighlightBox>